hmalcha/VisualLie/README.md

 python -m rootsystem [HEIGHT]
 ```
 where [HEIGHT] is the optional argument that must be replaced by either nothing
-or a positive integers.
+or a positive integer.

-Note that the root multiplicities are very large numbers.
+Note that the root multiplicities are huge numbers.
 When constructing the
-root system of the Feingold-Frenkel algebra for heights > 80 there are some issues due
+root system of the Feingold-Frenkel algebra for heights > 80, there are some issues due
-to the dealing with numbers which are greater than 2^64.
+to dealing with numbers greater than 2^64.
 This will hopefully be fixed in
 a future version.

 ## License